 Amyl nitrite is a depressant which means it slows down the messages travelling between the brain and body.
-Classified as an inhalant, it belongs to a class of drugs known as nitrates, which also includes butyl nitrite, isobutyl nitrate and nitroglycerine1,2.
+Classified as an inhalant, it belongs to a class of drugs known as alkyl nitrites, which also includes butyl nitrite, isobutyl nitrite and isopropyl nitrite.1

 Amyl nitrite is a vasodilator.
-Vasodilators are medicines that cause the blood vessels in the body to dilate and the involuntary smooth muscles to relax3,4.
+Vasodilators are medicines that cause the blood vessels in the body to dilate and the involuntary smooth muscles to relax, lowering blood pressure.2, 3

-Poppers, liquid gold, rush, purple haze and buzz.
+Poppers, Jungle Juice, liquid gold, rush, purple haze and buzz.

-Historically, amyl nitrite has been primarily used by men who have sex with men1,4.
-This trend is still common; however, it has also become a common ‘party drug’ that is used more widely5.
+Historically, amyl nitrite has been used more by men who have sex with men.5 This is still common; however, it has also become a common ‘party drug’ that is used more widely.6